January 18, 2022

 Latvia no longer requires the ruler's home address (Ruķers M., Kā izpaužas tiesības uz personas datu aizsardzību publiski pieejamā reģistrā.
 Jurista Vārds, 26.jūnijs 2012/NR.26(725).

 Section 16 of the Commercial Register Act 1996 provides for the possibility of restricting the publication of certain personal data for privacy purposes.
 In this regard, Article 32 of the 1996 Order on the Commercial Register stipulates that a manager of a legal entity may request that the mention of the domicile address of the said manager be blocked under certain conditions.

-The Commercial Register Law of 2007 entered into force on 1 July 2008.
-The Commercial Register Order of 2008 provides in Article 51 for a limitation of the publication of certain personal data for the purposes of compliance with the private life.
-According to paragraph 1 of this provision, the mention of the address of the domicile of a manager, a commissioner, a representative, a sole shareholder, a holder of shares not fully paid up, a liquidator or a manager of a foreign company, cannot be consulted by third parties.
-However, there is an exception for, in particular, administrative authorities, lawyers, bailiffs, notaries and certain supervisory authorities.
-A natural person may request that the publication of his domicile address be blocked under certain conditions pursuant to Article 51(3) of the aforementioned decree.
+The Trade Register Act 2007 entered into force on 1 July 2008.
+Article 51 of the Commercial Register Order 2008 provides for a restriction on the publication of certain personal data for the purposes of privacy.
+According to paragraph 1 of this provision, the home address of a director, auditor, proxy holder, sole shareholder, holder of shares not fully paid up, liquidator or manager of a foreign company may not be consulted by third parties.
+However, there is an exception for, among others, administrative authorities, lawyers, bailiffs, notaries and certain supervisory authorities.
+A natural person may apply to block the publication of his home address under certain conditions pursuant to Article 51(3) of the above-mentioned Order.
 22

 Same in the UK: